Scientific Customer Panel

 Terms of Reference

-- Give an evaluation of CSC's services from the customer point of view to the Scientific collaboration forum (set by Ministry of culture and education (OKM) to steer OKM in buying services for scientific computing).
+• Give an evaluation of CSC's services from the customer point of view upon request by Ministry of culture and education (OKM), CSC board etc.

 Membership

-- CSC appoints the new members.
+• CSC appoints the new members.
 The panelists are encouraged to suggest successors.
 The panel should represent extensively the fields of science using CSC services.
-Panel composition should also have one representative from new / emerging user communities and preferably one representative from the Scientific collaboration forum.
+Panel composition should also have representatives also from new / emerging user communities.
 The geographical coverage of panel members will be secondary criteria when choosing between candidates.

 Ways of working

-- The panel has 2-3 annual meetings.
+• The panel has typically 4 annual meetings.
 The chair should provide a report to CSC within two weeks of the meeting.